robert-stuttaford/stuttaford.me/resources/the-clojure-way.md

 - Auditability.
 - Speculative databases.

-Much of this applies to Datascript as well.
+Much of this applies to Datascript as well!

 ## Spec